-- 5. The consolidation of two or more producers of the same good or service. - 6.
-Mergers between firms at different stages in the production and distribution of a product. - 7.
+- 5. The consolidation of two or more producers of the same good or service. - Mergers between firms at different stages in the production and distribution of a product. - 7.
 Open to entry by potential rivals.

 Currently, the Justice Department follows guidelines based on the Herfindahl-Hirschman Index (HHI).
 The HHI, introduced in an earlier chapter, is calculated by summing the squared percentage market shares of all firms in an industry, where the percentages are expressed as whole numbers (for example 30% would be expressed as 30).
 The higher the value of the index, the greater the degree of concentration.
-Possible values of the index range from 0 in the case of perfect competition to 10,000 (= 100^2) in the case of a monopoly.
+Possible values of the index range from 0 in the case of perfect competition to $10,000 \ (= 100^2)$ in the case of a monopoly.

 Current guidelines stipulate that any industry with an HHI under 1,000 is unconcentrated.
 Except in unusual circumstances, mergers of firms with a postmerger index under 1,000 will not be challenged.
-The Justice Department has said it would challenge proposed mergers with a postmerger HHI between 1,000 and 1,800 if the index increased by more than 100 points.
-Industries with an index greater than 1,800 are deemed highly concentrated, and the Justice Department has said it would seek to block mergers in these industries if the postmerger index would increase by 50 points or more.
-Table 16.1 "The Herfindahl-Hirschman Index and Antitrust Policy" summarizes the use of the HHI by the Justice Department.
+The Justice Department has said it would challenge proposed mergers with a postmerger HHI between 1,500 and 2,500 if the index increased by more than 100 points.
+Industries with an index greater than 2,500 are deemed highly concentrated, and the Justice Department has said it would challenge mergers in these industries if the postmerger index would increase by 100 points or more and presume likely that the merger would enhance market power if the HHI rises by more than 200 points.
+Table 16.1 "The Herfindahl-Hirschman Index and Antitrust Policy" summarizes these guidelines, which are used in conjunction with other considerations.